+J. Krishnamurti is a profound teacher of life, the thinking mind, and the human condition.
+Many of his teachings are how to free mankind from the thinking mind and its lifetime of conditioning.
+Through his teachings, he explains how to be totally aware of the mind’s thoughts and its repetitive nature.
+Thoughts are based on past experiences, nothing truly new and creative can come from the realm of thought.
+Krishnamurti encourages each person to find their own path and not to listen to religion and societal authority.
+True freedom can not be found by using a method or system.
+It must be found within, through stillness, silence, and nature.
+Being aware of every aspect of your life and seeing it as it is, this is the essence of meditation.
+Life is meditation.
+I have read many of his books and watched many of his videos.
+It has greatly expanded my understanding of true meditation and life.
+His outlook on life, society, and the mind ring true.
+His teachings are timeless.
+If more people could incorporate some of his teachings, the world could become a better place.

-J. Krishnamurti core teachings are based on how one can be totally free – free from society, conditioning and authority.
+J. Krishnamurti’s core teachings are based on how one can be totally free – free from society, conditioning, and authority.
 J. Krishnamurti said, “Truth is a pathless land.”
-It can not be found through any religion, organization, thought or belief.
+It can not be found through any religion, organization, thought, or belief.
 One must observe themselves through observation and relationships.
 One must observe their mind and not analyze or evaluate it.
 Your perception of life is based on your past conditioning.
 To become free, one must be free of the content of his consciousness.
 The screen of knowledge is the primary hindrance to freedom.
 Knowledge is based on past experiences and events.
 Knowledge and thought are based on time.
 We look at life through the screen of knowledge.
 To be totally free one must look at life in the present moment.
 We put too much value in thought and thinking.
 Nothing new can come from thought and we continue to make the same mistakes as a human race.

 Life is Meditation